skirataar/Payrole/README.md

 - **Detailed Salary Reports**: Filter, sort, and export salary breakdowns
 - **Payment Tracking**: Mark employees as paid and monitor payment statuses
 - **Excel Export**: Download processed payroll data for offline use
+- **Activity Logging**: Track user actions with a detailed activity history for each company
 - **Multi-Company Support**: Each company has its own isolated account and data
 - **Secure Authentication**: Role-based login and registration system
 - **Subscription Plans**: Multiple plans with renewal tracking and feature restrictions